Avaiga/taipy-doc/docs/relnotes.md

        * `is_deletable()^` checks if an entity can be deleted.

-- A production version of the application can now be provided with migration functions, to help making sure that entities from all production versions are compatible with each other.<br/>
+- A production version of the application can now be provided with migration functions to help ensure that entities from all production versions are compatible with each other.<br/>
-  See the [Production mode](./manuals/core/versioning/production_mode.md) documentation page for more details.
+  For more information, please refer to [Production mode](./manuals/core/versioning/production_mode.md).

 ### Improvements and changes